aiida-vasp/aiida-vasp/doc/source/getting_started/conda.rst

 ======================

 AiiDA-core and AiiDA-VASP may be installed on your home directory.
 Because AiiDA core and AiiDA-VASP are still under the acitive development, they are updated frequently and you may be needed to test across different versions.
 It is a good idea to manage your AiiDA systems of different versions and/or settings separately.
 This becomes possible to use a virtual environment in Python or the conda environment functionality.

 In this guide, the conda environment is used to explain to establish creating your AiiDA system.
-The reason to use Conda is that it is easy to manage and install PostgreSQL and RabbitMQ as a non-privileged user, both being requirements of AiiDA core (hereafter AiiDA).
+The reason to use Conda is that it is easy to manage and install PostgreSQL as a non-privileged user being a requirement of AiiDA core (hereafter AiiDA).
+Here RabbitMQ, that is also a requirement of AiiDA, is assumed already installed on the system.

 In the following, the preparation of AiiDA and AiiDA-VASP on a Linux system is explained in a step-by-step fashion.
 We assume Conda is installed and operational.

 Preparing the Conda environment
 -------------------------------

 Each installation of AiiDA (and its settings) is isolated by first creating a containing directory (in the following we call this ``myaiida`` placed in the root home folder of the active user).
 In it, AiiDA, AiiDA-VASP plugin, and PostgreSQL database are installed:

 ::

    % cd ~
    % mkdir myaiida
    % cd myaiida
-   % conda create -n myaiida python=2.7
+   % conda create -n myaiida python=3
    % source activate myaiida
    % conda install gcc_linux-64 gxx_linux-64 ipython

-``source activate myaiida`` enables the Conda environment ``myaiida``.
+``conda activate myaiida`` enables the Conda environment ``myaiida``.
 All the settings, installs or running are always done in this conda environment.
 It is mandatory to activate this every time logging to this computer.
 Please also remember to activate this everytime you